-After so many years, some 9 years in fact, Howl premiers in NYC tonight and opens in NYC & SF theaters Friday and nationwide (US) next week.
-Congratulations to Rob Epstein and Jeffrey Friedman for completing this monumental project, to Eric Drooker for the herculean task of animation design, & John Hays at Wild Brain! for shepherding Drooker through that task, Werk Work Works for coming in and financing the project, to Jawal Nga who jumped in at the very beginning before anyone had a clear idea of where the film would go or even if it would ever happen, the best cast and crew NYC has to offer and of course Oscilloscope as the hippest distributors in the business.
+After so many years, some nine years in fact, Howl (the movie) premieres in NYC tonight, and opens in NYC & SF theaters Friday, and nationwide (US) next week.
+Congratulations to Rob Epstein and Jeffrey Friedman for completing this monumental project, to Eric Drooker for the herculean task of animation design, & John Hays at Wild Brain for shepherding Drooker through that task, Werk Work Works for coming in and financing the project, to Jawal Nga who jumped in at the very beginning before anyone had a clear idea of where the film would go or even if it would ever happen, the best cast and crew NYC has to offer and of course Oscilloscope as the hippest distributors in the business.

-Reviews keep coming in, but we’ll direct you to Ron Silliman’s review since he’s pretty much as poetry-centric as it gets.
+Reviews keep coming in, but we’ll direct you, to start off with, to Ron Silliman’s review since he’s pretty much as poetry-centric as it gets.

-With everything going on, we forgot to wish Leonard Cohen a happy Birthday, for which we’ll direct you over to Frank Beacham’s blog that has fun shots of Allen with Leonard Cohen at a booksigning in LA back in 96.
+With everything going on, we forgot to wish Leonard Cohen a happy Birthday, for which we’ll direct you over to Frank Beacham’s blog that has a couple of shots of Allen with Leonard Cohen at a book-signing in LA back in ’96.
 Happy B’ day Leonard!

-And just to follow up briefly on the saga of 437 East 12th Street, New York Times’ East Village blog introduces us to the new tenant, an employee of Yelp! no less, which of course lends itself to some fun wordplay in the title.
+And just to follow up briefly on the saga of 437 East 12th Street, the New York Times/NYU East Village blog (East Village – The Local) introduces us to the new tenant, (an employee of Yelp! no less) – “Howls replaced by a writer who Yelps” – which of course lends itself to some fun wordplay in the title.
 (2014 update – this article and this site is no longer available)